Yesterday marks one year since I first registered my business in France.

 - Yes to a huge photoshoot collaboration for a good cause, which brought the wonderful Michelle of Ruffled by Grace into my life.

-- Yes to learning about being an elopement photographer from Michele.
+- Yes to learning about being an elopement photographer from Michelle.
 And yes to getting to spend more time with couples who are just so in love.
 (I literally cried while editing photos from the last elopement I did with her.
 No shame.)
 And yes to photographing my first full-on wedding later this summer.
 (Yeek!)

 - Yes to covering street style for Paris Fashion Week with the awesome Malak Laraki, Esosa Cheryl and Whitley Isa.
 And then to learning more about fashion and editorial photography as I go.